Men's Basketball Camps: Find Upcoming Events Near You

 College basketball camps allow high school basketball players the opportunity to show their skills on the court in front of college coaches.
 This can be important because the college basketball season runs at the same time as high school games and tournaments.
 This list will help you increase your exposure for playing basketball in college.

-We have pulled together a list of every college men's basketball camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 men’s college basketball camps and keep checking back because we'll post 2020 summer camps here when details are available.
+Each year we pull together a list of every college men's basketball camp in the country with the date and cost for each camp.
+Most college camps scheduled for 2020 have been canceled due to the NCAA’s response to COVID-19.
+Please check with camp organizers for the most current information on camp availability.
+Check back because we'll post 2021 summer camps here when details are available.
 Learn more about Nike basketball camps.

 Choosing between college and exposure camps